-Longman& Broderip drawing showing the Sonovents, additional keys and dampers, but not the harp stop.
+Longman& Broderip drawing showing the Sonovents, additional keys, dampers, and harp stop, but with English single action.

 The long term impact of Southwell's improvements:

 Except for the quickly forgotten harp stop, every one of the remaining improvements by Southwell were widely adopted by other makers, mostly to the detriment of Southwell himself, who failed to profit from his work as he should have.
 Regardless, his gift to music was profound.
 The concept of the Sonovent was adopted by Longman & Clementi and featured in all Clementi pianos up to his death, and then by Collard and Collard, his successors, until the last square was made in the UK in the early 1870s.
 In America, the vents in the nameboard fell out of favor by 1830 but the rear vent was retained for many years after, usually covered in the metallic string plate, but with openings cast in for the sound to escape.